 There is no bad time to visit Santa Barbara.
 If you’re looking for a classic beach experience, the perfect months are July and August when the sun and the waters are warmest.
 This is also high season with larger crowds and higher prices.
 Visiting in the shoulder season—late spring or early fall—is ideal because the weather’s still nice, but crowds have thinned and accommodations cost less.
 Winter is cooler and can be rainy.
 While you probably won’t be able to sunbathe or go swimming (without a wetsuit!), you can still enjoy most of Santa Barbara’s attractions for a fraction of the cost and with a lot more elbow room.

 Where to Stay

 In Santa Barbara you will find accommodations for every lifestyle and budget.
 For a real splurge, there’s the Belmond El Encanto with luxury rooms and suites, an infinity pool, and boutique spa.
 At the Four Seasons Resort The Biltmore Santa Barbara, you’ll experience oceanfront luxury on 22 acres of lush gardens.
-If you really want to get away from it all, check in at the elegant San Ysidro Ranch nestled in the mountains.
-Popular among the Hollywood elite, it is considered one of the country’s premier hotels.

 The Simpson House Inn and Montecito Inn are boutique properties in the downtown area with easy access to shops, restaurants, and the beach.
 The Simpson House Inn offers rooms, cottages, and suites surrounded by an English garden, and the Spanish-style Montecito Inn was built in 1928 by Charlie Chaplin when Santa Barbara was a hub for the silver screen.